top of page

 Ember Hotspot Protection

-When used in isolation, F.A.C.E. devices can be strategically placed in fire-prone areas to prevent unintended fires from spreading and consuming your property.
-For example, if a F.A.C.E. device was placed in your attic (as pictured above) or near ember hotspots around the outside of a home (such as near vents or gutters), it would immediately snuff out any fires which could potentially occur.
+FACE can be strategically placed in fire-prone areas to prevent unintended fires from spreading and consuming your property.
+For example, if a F.A.C.E. device was placed in your attic (as pictured above) or near ember hotspots around the outside of a home (such as near vents or gutters), it would snuff out small fires before they could grow large enough to cause severe damage.

 F.A.C.E. can also work in isolation when placed on fire-prone structures like trees outside of the home to help prevent them from burning down or spreading fire to other areas.

-When multiple devices are used together and placed intermittently every 10-12 feet, F.A.C.E.s can serve as a fire suppression wall which can protect the property inside from wildfires.
+When multiple devices are used together and placed intermittently every 10-12 feet, F.A.C.E.s can create a fire suppression wall which can protect the property inside from low-level wildfire flames fueled by light, flashy materials.

-When a F.A.C.E. device is activated, the fire retardant inside sprays in a 360 degree spread, covering both the area in front of it and what it is mounted on.
-This extinguishes any fire in the area as well as prevents the re-ignition of fuel in the 4-5 foot suppression radius.
+When a F.A.C.E. device is activated, the fire retardant mixture inside sprays in a 360 degree spread, covering both the area in front of it and what it is mounted on.
+This extinguishes any fire in the area as well as helps prevent the re-ignition of fuel in the 4-5 foot suppression radius.

 Flash Point Resistance